-- The filter should be fitted on an even surface with appropriate torsional and structural strength. - Foundation bolting is required - The filter must be properly levelled in both directions (see figure 4.1). - 600 mm wide walkways should be fitted around the filter in order to provide easy access to the filter for service work. - The frame on type 2 and type 3 filters (without tank) must be covered to avoid access to moving parts and to stop objects from falling into the filter.
+- The filter should be fitted on an even surface with appropriate torsional and structural strength. - The filter must be properly levelled in both directions (see figure 4.1). - 600 mm wide walkways should be fitted around the filter in order to provide easy access to the filter for service work.